-Tabletop / Desktop Exercise offered by BC360 has three or four objectives and takes between one to two hours.
+Business Continuity Tabletop / Desktop exercise offered by BC360 has three or four objectives and takes between one to two hours.

 What is a Tabletop exercise?

-Tabletop exercises are discussion-based exercises where participants meet in person or virtually and a group setting.
+Tabletop exercises are discussion-based exercises where participants meet in person or virtually in a group setting.
 Breakout groups get also organised to discuss their roles during an emergency and their responses to a particular business continuity situation.
 A facilitator presents a scenario and asks the exercise participants questions about the scenario.
 It initiates a discussion of the participants’ roles, responsibilities, coordination, and decision-making.
-A tabletop exercise is discussion-based and does not involve deploying equipment or other resources.
+A Business Continuity Tabletop exercise is discussion-based and does not involve deploying equipment or other resources.

 Conducting a Tabletop Exercise

-Conducting a Tabletop Exercise scenario can help train staff, raise their awareness of the business continuity plan and verify their capabilities to communicate, respond and recover from various events.
+Conducting a BC Tabletop / Desktop exercise scenario can help train staff, raise their awareness of the business continuity plan, and verify their capabilities to communicate, respond and recover from various events.